 What we have learned (and published) is that if enterovirus is suspected, multiple specimens should be sent and also that, even though the virus clearly affects the nervous system, spinal fluid analysis is a relatively low yielding test.
 Our standard practice is to send multiple samples and in previous outbreaks we have been able to identify the virus in virtually all suspected cases using this approach.
 Although EV71 was not considered a likely cause for Alina’s presentation she did in fact have enterovirus testing on 15 samples (throat, nose, stool and spinal fluid) during the course of her admission.

-Correct, and exceptionally low yield, and the badly calibrated PCR reported a chronic (-ve strand RNA) enterovirus, as a +ve strand RNA rhinovirus 4/4 times over 12+ days from admission.
+Correct, and exceptionally low yield, and the poorly calibrated PCR appears to have reported a chronic (-ve strand RNA) enterovirus, as a +ve strand RNA rhinovirus 4/4 times over 12+ days from admission.
 Similar to the GP’s testing (10/05/17).
 Only one stool sample was taken in this period (09/01/18), again likely calibrated to look for +ve stranded RNA only.

-“Keeping your knowledge and skills up to date.” – Australian Medical Code of Conduct
+- “Keeping your knowledge and skills up to date.”

 …In addition, the only known treatments for EV71 are high dose steroids and intravenous immunoglobulin, both of which she received multiple courses of.

-Given Dr Sampaio’s willingness to over prescribe multiple medications approaching that of twice an adult (by her weight), I have no doubt that if he had the ability to recognise or even accurately document the symptoms and recommend a far more successful course and approach; such as anakinra, plasmapheresis, rituximab, xiyanping, LY2334737, LY-55, formycin A, colchicine, rupintrivir, amphotericin B, micafungin, mannitol, 3-methyladenine, ganglioside, etc, there are numerous, all demonstrated effective against EV71.
-The inclusion of treatments in his statement is excusing himself with “tickbox doctoring”
+Given Dr Sampaio’s willingness to over prescribe multiple medications approaching that of twice an adult (by her weight), I have no doubt that if he had the ability to recognise or even accurately document the symptoms, recommendations of a far more successful course and approach; such as anakinra, plasmapheresis, rituximab… there are numerous autoimmune treatments, all demonstrated effective against EV71.
+Dr Sampaio did not even complete first line Encephalitis treatments in his statement, he is excusing himself with “tickbox doctoring”

 - Keeping your knowledge and skills up to date.